 Adults and children attending the practice were advised during their consultation of steps to take to maintain healthy teeth.
 Tooth brushing techniques were explained to them in a way they understood and dietary, smoking and alcohol advice was also given to them.
-Children at high risk of tooth decay were identified and were offered fluoride varnish applications to keep their teeth in a healthy condition.
+One dentist we spoke with explained that children at high risk of tooth decay were identified and were offered fluoride varnish applications to keep their teeth in a healthy condition.
+He also placed special plastic coatings on the biting surfaces of adult back teeth in children who were particularly vulnerable to dental decay.
+This was in line with the Department of Health guidelines on prevention known as 'Delivering Better Oral Health'.
 The sample of dental care records we observed all demonstrated that dentists had given oral health advice to patients.